beamable/UnrealSDK/Docs/docs/concepts/operations-and-waits.md

 !!! info
 	In using it inside our own SDK to develop our Stateful `UBeamRuntimeSubsystems`, we found that we didn't miss the template aspect or its chaining aspect of `Do().Then()`.
 However, the chaining might be something we eventually look into.
 Perhaps adding the ability to chain requests like these as "syntactic sugar"; but its highly unlikely we'll do anything with templates at the Operation-layer as we do not want to lose the BP-Compatibility.

+## Waits
+This is equivalent to `Promise.All` or `Task.WhenAll` keeping with our promise analogy.
+It can be used to wait on a set of operations and/or requests executed concurrently whose errors and successes are handled all at once.
+To use this, call `UBeamRequestTracker::[CPP_]WaitAll`.

+This function takes arrays of `FBeamRequestContext`, `FBeamOperationHandle` and/or `FBeamWaitHandle` and a handler function.
+It'll wait until all the provided handles are completed and then gather all emitted events and request responses and invoke your handle function passing in a helper struct to identify successes/failures.

+You can find examples of these in our SDKs so you can learn how to use this yourself.
+The most common examples are:

+- `UBeamRuntime`'s Initialization and Login's Lifecycle is defined as a multi-step operation with several wait points.
+- `UBeamContentSubsystem` also has an example around how we fetch content updates.

+---

+Understanding these concepts and how to leverage them can unlock the maximum potential uses and customizability of the SDK; but superficial knowledge is sufficient for the most basic use-cases.
+Take your time and refer back to this page as you need!